Updated: June 20, 2024

 Fiberglass Insulation

-This type is made from fine glass fibers and is one of the most commonly used forms of insulation.
+This type is made from glass fibers and is one of the most common types of insulation.
 It can be installed as batts or rolls, pre-cut sheets that fit between studs and joists in the attic, or as loose fill blown into place with special equipment.

 Fiberglass is relatively inexpensive, non-flammable, and resistant to moisture damage.
 It is easy to install, especially the batts, and provides reasonable thermal resistance.